tjd1234/cmpt225summer2023/assignments/a1/README.md

 submit anything else.
 A copy of [Wordlist_base.h](Wordlist_base.h) will be in the same folder as your [Wordlist.h](Wordlist.h) when it's compiled.

-The marker will use their own `a1_main.cpp` file that will include your [Wordlist.h](Wordlist.h), and will test the methods in it.
-They will compile your code on Ubuntu Linux using [makefile](makefile) and the following command:
+The marker will use their own `a1_main.cpp` that will include your [Wordlist.h](Wordlist.h) and will test the methods in it.
+They will compile your code on Ubuntu Linux using [makefile](makefile), which runs this command:

 ```bash
 > make a1_main